gumaerc-testorg/15.062-spring-2003/content/pages/assignments.md

 ### Problem 3:

-The Excel spreadsheet **RegressionProb3.xls** ([XLS]({{< baseurl >}}/resources/romyregressionprob3)) contains two sheets named Training Data and Validation Data.
+The Excel spreadsheet **RegressionProb3.xls** ({{% resource_link 4faf292a-364a-c988-57a0-4140a7aac0b4 "XLS" %}}) contains two sheets named Training Data and Validation Data.
 We will use XLMiner to build two models with the training data and then use the validation data to compare their performance as prediction models.

 1. Fit a multiple regression model, Model1, to the training data using all the variables X1 through X9 (and the constant term).
 Call the coefficient vector for this model ß**1**.
 2. Use the subset selection options in XLMiner to choose a model using only the training data.
 Call the coefficient vector for this model ß**2**.